entity-optimizer

 - SEO: Google's Knowledge Graph powers Knowledge Panels, rich results, and entity-based ranking signals.
 A well-defined entity earns SERP real estate.

 - GEO: AI systems resolve queries to entities before generating answers.
-If an AI can't identify your entity, it can't cite you — no matter how good your content is.
+If an AI cannot identify an entity, it cannot cite it — no matter how good the content is.

 - Auditing current entity presence across Knowledge Graph, Wikidata, and AI systems